-EASAC was established in 2001 to provide 'science for policy' in Europe, with a particular focus on policy makers and opinion formers in the institutions of the European Union (EU).
-The EU is the dominant political body in Europe, of key importance not only to Member States, but also to its neighbouring countries.
+EASAC was established in 2001 to provide 'sci-

+importance not only to Member States, but also to its neighbouring countries.

 During 2019, EASAC's 'science for policy' work gained good visibility at the EU level as well as traction in relevant scientific literature, with article publications in several high impact journals.